tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/并发管理/并发概述_intl_en.md

 After a concurrent instance processes a request event, it will not be repossessed immediately; instead, it will be retained for a certain period of time for reuse.
 During the retention duration, if there are new request events that need to be processed, the retained concurrent instance will be used first, so the events can be processed quickly with no need to start new concurrent instances.

 After the retention duration elapses, if there are no requests that need to be processed by the instance, the SCF platform will repossess it.
+For low concurrency scenarios, no retention duration is set, and the platform will enable the smart repossession mechanism for resource repossession.

 The concurrent instance retention duration is dynamically adjusted by the SCF platform as needed; therefore, you cannot assume a certain retention duration when writing the function business code.